rosmo-robot/smartcar_shield/README.md

 ### Minimal functionality

 - ESP32 broadcasts wifi car webpage & you can drive it around.
-- ESP32 communicates with TB6612FNG driver
+- ESP32 communicates with TB6612FNG drivers

+Or

+- RP2040 communicates with a ESP8266 which broadasts a  wifi network
+- RP2040 provides a car webpage & you can drive it around.
+- RP2040 communicates with TB6612FNG drivers

 ### Pre-ROS Brushed motor functionality
 - SBC runs Python
-- SBC connected to Teensy/ RP2040 over SPI via 7pin header
+- SBC connected to ESP32/ Teensy/ RP2040 over SPI via 7pin header
-- Teensy/RP2040 communicates with TB66xx drivers
+- ESP32/Teensy/RP2040 communicates with TB6612FNG drivers

 ### Maximum ROS2 functionality

 - Jetson Onyx in carrier doing complex vision stuff & Lidar
 - ROS2 USB connection to Teensy Micromod
+- Teensy MicroMod runs Smartcar shield + MicroROS on top.
-- Teensy MicroMod taking input from several I2C sensors
+- Teensy MicroMod takes input from several I2C sensors
 - Teensy communicates with STMxx on SimpleFOC board over CAN or SPI
 - STMxx on motors board is handling the magnetic encoders and complex SimpleFOC stuff